To provide trauma-focused quality services that encourage people to achieve their full potential.

 What are pillars?
-The five pillars of Frontier are People, Quality and Service, Growth, Value and Innovation/Technology.
+The four pillars of Frontier are People, Quality and Service, Growth, Value and Innovation/Technology.
 They represent who we are and what our priorities are.
 These pillars are an extension of our culture and values, and support our mission and vision.

 Why are pillars important?
 The priorities of an organization shows its culture and its character.
 The pillars we have chosen are declarations of who we are and what makes us different.
 These unite Frontier both symbolically and practically.
 They will guide us from our strategic planning and organizational goals all the way to our individual goals and work plans.